GoogleChromeLabs/chromeos_smart_card_connector/docs/updating-ccid.md

-* Potentially, adjustments in our code or in the building scripts might be required after updating to new versions (note that we don't run the driver verbatim, but instead port it under the WebAssembly and Native Client technologies to run inside the JavaScript-based App);
+* Potentially, adjustments in our code or in the building scripts might be required after updating to new versions (note that we don't run the driver verbatim, but instead port it under the WebAssembly technology to run inside the JavaScript-based App);
 * We can test the driver version and assure its quality on ChromeOS.

 However, this approach also implies some amount of maintenance work to update